jzumsteg/zumstegs-blog/_drafts/vitoria.md

 </figure>

 <H2>Other Street Art</h2>
-The tradition established by the quality of these murals seems to have inspired street-arts workog on a smaller scale.
-While Vitgoria-Gasteiz is plagued by the ubiquitous presents of tags and other graffitti, many of the buildings had smaller, really creative art.
+The tradition established by the quality of these murals seems to have inspired street-artists working on a smaller scale.
+While Vitoria-Gasteiz is plagued by the ubiquitous presence of tags and other graffitti, many buildings had smaller, really creative art.
 I suspect these are autorized by owners, or at least tolerated.

 Here are a few of our favorites:
 <figure class = 'landscape' >